hiekata-lab/Python_Computer_Simulation/slide1-2.md

 --
 - A **model** is a simplified version of something - a graphical, mathematical, or physical representation that abstracts reality to eliminate some complexity.
 (INCOSE)
+  - ref.
+“All Models are wrong, but some are useful.”
+(Box, 1976)
 - Model categorization: physical model, logical model
-  - Conceptual model and computational model
+  - Conceptual/descriptive model and computational/analytical model

 ---